Sienna Miller Swears By This At-Home Beauty Treatment – And It’s 20% Off In The Early Black Friday Sale

 by Sameeha Shaikh |

-Published on
+Updated on

 It is no wonder the laser has fast-become a go-to for celebrities.
-Expert A-list esthetician Joanna Czechhas been using the laser on her clientele since its inception in a bid to get their skin red carpet-ready.
+Expert A-list aesthetician Joanna Czechhas been using the laser on her clientele since its inception in a bid to get their skin red carpet-ready.
 'The LYMA Laser is the perfect tool for red carpet events and my go-to device for my most celebrated clients.
 The Laser has the power to give an instant glow, reduce redness and deliver firmer, tighter skin,' Czech says.

 It's found its way into the personal beauty kits of the rich and famous, too.
 Everyone from Gwyneth Paltrow to Rosie Huntington-Whiteley and Victoria Beckham vouch for the brand and its coveted offerings, which include an all-in-one supplement, epigenetic skincare and two revolutionary lasers: the Lyma Laser and the Lyma Laser Pro.
 Most recently, it was Sienna Miller who gave Lyma's first generation laser the seal of approval.

 Speaking during a recent Inside my beauty bag video with Harper's Bazaar, Miller says, 'this is really expensive but it's fantastic,' while clutching the device in her hands.
-'Its the Lyma Laser and I was very fortunately given this and I think it really works, I really do.
+'It's the Lyma Laser and I was very fortunately given this and I think it really works, I really do.
 And it's quite nice to sit in front of the telly and just kind of rub it on your face with whatever product you have, they do make their own products as well.'

 But what is it that makes this not-so-secret secret skincare weapon so good that it has managed to capture the hearts of so many?
 Here's everything you need to know.